forestryio/forestry.io/hugo/content/blog/new-pricing-organization-accounts.md

 ## Unlimited Sites

-With GitHub, you can set up unlimited repos and we feel it should be the same for your Forestry sites.
+With GitHub, you can set up unlimited repos and we feel it should be the same for sites in Forestry.
 You can now manage unlimited sites with Forestry on all plans (including free).
-The free plan only allows up to 3 Guest users per site, so if you need to manage a large team upgrade to the Business plan.
+The free plan only allows up to 3 Guest users per site, so if you need to manage a large team, upgrade to the Business plan.

-## Manage Branches
+### Branches

 Many of our users set up multiple branches in Forestry.
 They do this by creating a new site for every branch in their repository.
 For example, if your repository has a staging branch and a production branch, you can set those up as two separate sites within Forestry at no extra cost.
 If you’re on the Business plan, you can manage your users across all of your branches from a single Organization.

-## Business Plan
+## Forestry Organizations

-Now you can set up a Forestry organization to manager your users across all of your sites.
-The Business plan is an Organization Account account (like an Organization account in GitHub).
+Now you can set up a Forestry organization to manager your users across all of your sites (and branches).
+The Business plan is an Organization Account account (like an Organization Account in GitHub).
 It allows you to manage users and their roles for your entire organization.

 ![](/uploads/2018/03/business-plan-ui.png)